chris2sharonvic2ria/Trip-Based-Modelling-of-Fuel-Consumption-in-Modern-Fleet-Vehicles-ADS_TEAM_137/README.md

 python app.py

-You will be redirected to the html page fill in the values and the fuel consumption is predicted by clicking on submit button with an accuracy of 86.5%
+You will be redirected to the html page fill in the values and the fuel consumption is predicted by clicking on submit button with an rmse of 87.45%